-A board-certified dermatologist should evaluate all symptoms and signs for an accurate diagnosis and treatment plan to be formed Removing a mole is a relatively simple outpatient procedure that can usually be done in our Dermatology NYC clinic.
+Removing a mole is a relatively simple outpatient procedure that can usually be done in our Dermatology NYC clinic.
 The method we use depends on the reason for the removal.
 The most common methods are shaving it off and excising the mole.
-Make your appointment today with Dr. Susan Bard, top rated dermatologist in NYC to discuss potential procedural/surgical options.
+Make your appointment today with Dr. Susan Bard, a top-rated dermatologist in NYC, to discuss potential procedural/surgical options.

 Characteristics of Common Moles